Chicago mayor lashes out after prosecutors drop Jussie Smollett charges

-CHICAGO/NEW YORK (Reuters) - Chicago prosecutors on Tuesday dropped charges accusing “Empire” actor Jussie Smollett of staging a phony hate crime, a stunning move that drew the fury of the city’s police superintendent and the mayor, who called the decision a “whitewash of justice.”
+CHICAGO/NEW YORK (Reuters) - Chicago Mayor Rahm Emanuel angrily lashed out on Tuesday after prosecutors dropped charges that had accused “Empire” actor Jussie Smollett of staging a phony hate crime that hit hot-button issues of race, sexuality and America’s political divide.

-Smollett, who is black and gay, told reporters on Tuesday that he had always told the truth when he said two masked men threw a noose around his neck and poured chemicals on him while yelling racist and homophobic slurs and expressing support for U.S. President Donald Trump in January.
+Smollett, who is black and gay, had earlier described the move as a complete vindication, and said he had told the truth when he said two masked men threw a noose around his neck and poured chemicals on him while yelling racist and homophobic slurs in January.

-But Mayor Rahm Emanuel lambasted the surprise reversal by Cook County prosecutors, emphasizing that a grand jury concluded the attack was a hoax and hammering Smollett for claiming to be a victim.
+Emanuel criticized the move by Cook County prosecutors, saying he stood by the police investigation.

 “This is a whitewash of justice,” Emanuel told a news conference.
 “From top to bottom, this is not on the level.”